FormalTheology/GoedelGod/Formalizations/Isabelle/README.md

-The files GoedelGod.thy and GoedelGodVarying.thy are meanwhile outdated and there are new Isabelle/HOL versions of the proof available in the subdirectory GoedelGodSession.
+The files GoedelGod.thy and GoedelGodVarying.thy are meanwhile outdated and there are new Isabelle/HOL versions of the proof available in the subdirectory ScottsVersion.
 These new versions avoid the additional lemmata and they also study some additional aspects such as the modal collapse, monotheism, flawlessness, and positive and negative properties.